-- It is discovered that an individual known to have been involved previously in child abuse, is or has been working with children. - These categories can include behaviour that may have happened outside of an organisation that might make an individual unsuitable to work with children.
+- It is discovered that an individual known to have been involved previously in child abuse, is or has been working with children. - \ These categories can include behaviour that may have happened outside of an organisation that might make an individual unsuitable to work with children.

-All staff and volunteers at Queens' School know that if they have concerns about a colleague/ member of staff, (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, they should report it urgently as below.
+All staff and volunteers at Boxmoor Primary School know that if they have concerns about a colleague/ member of staff, (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, they should report it urgently as below.
 This includes individuals or organisations who have used school premises for running an activity for children, whether or not those children attend our setting.

-Upon receipt of the information, the Headteacher will review whether the allegation/concern meets the LADO threshold giving consideration to our staff code of conduct, managing allegations against staff policy and 5.1.5 HSCP procedures.
+Upon receipt of the information, the Headteacher (or if related the to the Headteacher, the Chair of Governors) will review whether the allegation/concern meets the LADO threshold giving consideration to our staff code of conduct, managing allegations policy and 5.1.5 HSCP procedures.
 If necessary, they will compete a LADO referral within one working day.

-If after reviewing the guidance and procedures, the Headteacher/Chair of Governors considers that the matter does not meet the LADO threshold they may consider that it can be dealt with in line with the school's complaints or Low Level Concerns policy.
+If after reviewing the guidance and procedures, the Headteacher or Chair of Governors considers that the matter does not meet the LADO threshold they may consider that it can be dealt with in line with the school's complaints or Low-Level Concerns policy.